latiffetahaj/technical-questions-python/README.md

 # LeetCode Solutions

 This repository contains solutions to LeetCode problems, implemented in Python. <br>
-Each solution has unit tests to validate its functionality. <br>
+Each solution has unit tests to validate its functionality.
+Test cases are generated based on the input constraints. <br>
 Problems are selected from the roadmap by [NeetCode](https://neetcode.io/roadmap). <br>
-Currently, I have solved 98 questions.
+Currently, I have solved 99 questions.

 ## Table of Contents
 - [Arrays & Hashing](#arrays--hashing)